Exercise Rū Whenua – South Island CDEM Groups test the SAFER Framework

 “The SAFER Framework outlines our agreed actions for the first 7 days of response, testing it in an exercise is similar to practising our own emergency plans at home.” – AF8 Chair, Angus McKay of Emergency Management Southland

 “The next Alpine Fault earthquake will have wide-spread impacts across New Zealand, communication networks will be particularly tested and it is critical we have these conversations, coordinate our planning and continue to build inter-agency relationships in advance.

 “Practising our plan enables us to develop our response capabilities and enhance coordination across the regions, everyone has a role to play and it’s vital we are able to work together from the get-go.” says Mr McKay.

 “[The exercise] was a great opportunity to test out our means of communications… The more times we can put everyone together in one room to practice our own roles, appreciate/understand the roles of others and to build these relationships the better off we will all be in the real event!” – Anonymous participant

 The first few hours of the exercise tested participants abilities to communicate without mains power or network communications.

-“Following an AF8 earthquake, we’re not going to know the details – location, magnitude, intensity etc – for some time.” says AF8 Science-Lead, Dr. Caroline Orchiston from the University of Otago.
+“Following an AF8 earthquake, we may not know all the details straight away – location, magnitude, intensity etc – especially if communications are disrupted” says AF8 Science-Lead, Dr. Caroline Orchiston from the University of Otago.

 “We can’t predict when or where it will be, but we can be better prepared in advance.
 We will all feel it and we will be affected, directly or indirectly.
 Talking with your family, friends and neighbours, having a plan in place and practising it is an excellent place to start.” advises Dr. Orchiston.